texfaq/texfaq.github.io/FAQ-editors.md

   Both `emacs` and `vim` are available in versions for Windows systems.
+- Macintosh:

-- Macintosh For Mac OS/X users, the free tool of choice appears to be [TeXshop](http://pages.uoregon.edu/koch/texshop/index.html), which combines an editor and a shell with a coherent philosophy of dealing with (La)TeX in the OS&nbsp;X environment.
+  For Mac OS/X users, the free tool of choice appears to be [TeXshop](http://pages.uoregon.edu/koch/texshop/index.html), which combines an editor and a shell with a coherent philosophy of dealing with (La)TeX in the OS&nbsp;X environment.
 TeXShop is distributed as